haagenson/kotlin-solid-curriculum/README.md

 SOLID only matters when it's time to change something.
 For some things the cost of change now vs the cost of change later is the same.

-For example, if you reflexively create an interface called `Parser`, and a class called `ParserImpl`, you're doing it wrong.
+For example, if you reflexively create an interface named `Parser` and class named `ParserImpl`, then you are prematurely adding complexity.

 SOLID should never lead you to creating unnecessary abstractions or unnecessarily complex code.